· · · ·

 First Stop- Amicalola Falls State Park & Lodge – Dawsonville

-Close to me in Atlanta is a gorgeous place to see the fall foliage, Amicalola Falls, in northern Georgia.
-Just an hour north of Atlanta you’ll find the Southeast’s tallest cascading waterfall.
+Amicalola Falls, a gorgeous place to see the fall foliage, is close to me in Atlanta, in northern Georgia.
+Just an hour north of Atlanta, you’ll find the Southeast’s tallest cascading waterfall.
 A short, flat path leads to a boardwalk offering the most spectacular views.

 Amicalola Falls, Georgia, USA